 The Justice Department could easily have shut down the licensed growers and sellers in Washington and Colorado, but it would simply not have had the capacity to control strictly illegal production in those states without the help of state and local police.
-Letting the reasonably regulated Colorado and Washington systems operate while going after participants in California’s virtually unregulated “medical marijuana” business creates the right incentives for state officials and industry participants; if you don’t want federal attention, keep things under control.
+Letting the drug offenders Colorado and Washington systems operate while going after participants in California's virtually unregulated "medical marijuana" business creates the right incentives for state officials and industry participants; if you don't want federal attention, keep things under control.

 The attorney general could reasonably be criticized for not driving a harder bargain with the authorities in Colorado and Washington.